Read on to learn about the best muzzleloaders currently available on the market.

 Knight muzzleloaders have a well-deserved reputation for accuracy and reliability.
 The Knight Bighorn has measured up to expectations and has been successfully used by hunters in the United States for many years.

-Available both with a standard or a thumbhole stock, all Knight muzzleloaders are 100 percent made in the United States.
+Available both with a standard or a thumbhole stock, all Knight rifles are 100 percent American made.
+It includes a nice recoil pad and Realtree MAX1 camo pattern.

 Remington Model 700 Ultimate Muzzleloader

-The Remington Model 700 Ultimate Muzzleloader is one of the most advanced muzzleloaders currently in existence.
-Built on a standard Model 700 action, it's designed with long-range accuracy in mind.
+The Remington Model 700 Ultimate Muzzleloader rifle is one of the most advanced muzzleloaders currently in existence.
+Built on a standard Model 700 bolt action, it's designed with long-range accuracy in mind.

 It uses an new, innovative ignition system, which may be one of the most cutting-edge developments ever for the muzzleloading industry.